-The area is now planted with pines and cypresses which limit the
+The area is now planted with stone pines and cypresses which limit the

-view over Caracalla's Baths and S. Balbina.
-Via Nuova was significantly enlarged in 1914 and in 1938 (it is now known as Via delle Terme di Caracalla); when this occurred the minor buildings to the right of S. Sisto Vecchio were pulled down (they are visible in the foreground of the etching) in order to spare SS.
+view over Terme di Caracalla and the Aventine.
+Via Nuova was significantly enlarged in 1914 and in 1938 (it is now known as Via delle Terme di Caracalla); when this occurred the minor buildings near S. Sisto Vecchio were pulled down (they are visible in the foreground of the plate) in order to spare SS.
 Nereo ed Achilleo.

-Today the gardens to the side of the new street are a favourite spot for Roman joggers.
+Today the gardens to the side of the new road are a favourite spot for Roman joggers.

 (left) Fašade; (right) bell tower

-Domine Quo Vadis is a church along Via Appia which is linked to an episode of the life of St. Peter; the same applies to SS.
-Nereo ed Achilleo: the church was originally built in memory of the bands St. Peter lost at this spot; they protected his ankles from the effects of the chains.
-For this reason the church was recorded as Titulus Fasciole in a IVth century inscription.
+Domine Quo Vadis is a church along Via Appia which is associated with an episode of the life of St. Peter; the same applies to SS.
+Nereo ed Achilleo: the church was built in memory of the bandages St. Peter lost at this spot; they protected the wounds caused by the chains which tightly bound him in prison.
+For this reason the church was recorded as Titulus Fasciole (bandages) in a IVth century inscription.
 The inscription was repeated on the XVth century lintel above the entrance.

 At the end of the VIth century the church was dedicated to Sts.
-Nereus and Achilleus, two Roman Christian soldiers who were put to death at the time of Emperor Diocletian).
-Its current aspect is mainly due to the 1597 renovation promoted by Cardinal Cesare Baronio (who also restored nearby S. Cesareo).
+Nereus and Achilleus, two Roman Christian soldiers who were put to death at the time of Emperor Domitian.
+On that occasion their relics were moved to this church.

-The plate shows in its lower left corner a small circular building: this medieval aedicule was most likely built at the site of a previous Roman signpost marking the split of the street between a minor branch going
+The plate by Vasi shows in its lower left corner a small circular building: this medieval aedicule was most likely built at the site of a previous Roman signpost which stood where a street leading to Porta Latina branched off from Via Nuova.

 Shops along Via Nova